Inflect logo

 Natural Disaster Risk

-Columbus has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 35.35, as of September 2025.
-The location is insulated from seismic, hurricane, and wildfire threats that affect other US regions, making it a stable location for critical infrastructure.
+Columbus, Indiana, has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 35.35 as of September 2025.
+The risk profile is driven almost entirely by atmospheric and geologic hazards common to the Midwest.